gordicaleksa/pytorch-GAT/README.md

 Feel free to go through the code and play with plotting attention from different GAT layers, plotting different node neighborhoods or attention heads.
-You can also easily change the number of layers in your GAT, although [shallow GNNs](https://towardsdatascience.com/do-we-need-deep-graph-neural-networks-be62d3ec5c59) tend to perform the best on [small-world](https://en.wikipedia.org/wiki/Small-world_network), `homophilic` graph datasets.
+You can also easily change the number of layers in your GAT, although [shallow GNNs](https://towardsdatascience.com/do-we-need-deep-graph-neural-networks-be62d3ec5c59) tend to perform the best on [small-world](https://en.wikipedia.org/wiki/Small-world_network), homophilic graph datasets.

 ---

-If you want to visualize Cora just uncomment `visualize_graph_dataset()` and you'll get the results [from this README](#cora-visualized).
+If you want to visualize Cora/PPI just set the `playground_fn` to `PLAYGROUND.VISUALIZE_DATASET` and you'll get the results [from this README](#cora-visualized).

 ## Hardware requirements

 HW requirements are highly dependent on the graph data you'll use.
-If you just want to play with `Cora`, you're good to go with a 2+ GBs GPU.
+If you just want to play with `Cora`, you're good to go with a **2+ GBs** GPU.

 It takes (on Cora citation network):
 * ~10 seconds to train GAT on my RTX 2080 GPU